pakerfeldt/node-red-contrib-envisalink/README.md

 # node-red-contrib-envisalink
 [Honeywell Ademco alarm systems] integration with [Node-RED] using the [EnvisaLink] hardware.

-This node allows you to listen to state changes in your DSC alarm as well as sending commands such as arming and disarming of your alarm.
+This node allows you to listen to state changes in your Ademco alarm as well as sending commands such as arming and disarming of your alarm.

 # Install

+I'm still trying to figure out Git not sure exactly how to point it at my copy also would like to rename my git version to node-red-contrib-envislink-ademco
+But I'm a complete git noob.

 Run the following command in the root directory of your Node-RED install